tiran/ipa-hcc/README.md

 - checks HCCOrgId setting in IPA's global configuration.
 If the option is not set, then it sets the value based on the subject org name of server's RHSM certificate (`/etc/pki/consumer/cert.pem`).
+- set/update HCCSubscriptionId of the server's host entry based on the subject CN of the server's RHSM certificate.

 The update file `86-hcc-enrollment-service.update` runs the `update_hcc_enrollment_service` plugin, whoch